-What explains the existing varieties in victim-centric state policies of redress in postwar Bosnia and Herzegovina (BiH)?
-Rather than analysing BiH as a special case of a divided ethno-national state, this article studies domestic victimhood politics as a phenomenon with wider comparative applications for postconflict contexts.
-Redress as a set of policies that legally recognize victims/survivors of wartime atrocities and provide them with in-kind and financial support has increasingly entered the demands of victims/survivors in BiH.
-Many have sought to expand their rights by new legal frameworks at the state and subnational level.
-However, only some have succeeded (or partially succeeded) with their demands.
+What explains the variety in victim-centric state policies of redress in postwar Bosnia and Herzegovina (BiH)?
+Rather than analyzing BiH as a special case of a divided ethno-national state, this article studies domestic victimhood politics as a phenomenon with wider comparative applications for post-conflict contexts.
+Redress, a set of policies that legally recognize victims/survivors of wartime atrocities and provide them with in-kind and financial support, has increasingly entered the demands of victims/survivors.
+Many have sought to expand their rights through new legal frameworks at the state and subnational levels.
+However, in the Bosnian case only some have succeeded (or partially succeeded) with their demands.
 Why?
-Using fieldwork data and relying on literatures in transitional justice and peacebuilding, I argue that the differences go beyond ethno-national divisions and identity politics and are explained by how victims/survivors utilize their victim capital that combines mobilization resources, moral authority and international salience.
+Using fieldwork data and relying on literature in transitional justice, identity and peacebuilding, I argue that the differences go beyond ethno-national divisions and identity politics and are explained by how victims/survivors utilize their victim capital that combines mobilization resources, moral authority and international salience.